Overview of Positions on Key Issues Facing Americans Abroad

 US legislation and discriminatory practices make it increasingly difficult for Americans to live and work overseas and burden their visits and eventual return to the US.
 We urge Congress and the Administration to pass new tax legislation, simplify financial reporting requirements, clarify and amend voting provisions to improve access to Social Security and Medicare benefits.
 Citizens abroad must be given timely notifications, consistent with due process, of measures affecting their rights.
 These measures will help overseas Americans in their role as ambassadors abroad while improving American competitiveness and the creation of jobs.

 TAXATION: American citizens abroad are unfairly burdened by a complex citizen-based system with high tax preparation costs, the risk of double taxation, employment discrimination and competitive business disadvantage while receiving little of the benefits provided to citizens residing in the homeland.
-We, therefore, welcome the Tax Fairness for Americans Abroad Act (HR 7358) initiative and urge bipartisan support for its passage.
 Americans abroad should be exempted from the recently enacted “GILTI”.

 FATCA: The Foreign Account Tax Compliance Act (FATCA) understandably targets those who evade paying taxes by hiding assets in undisclosed foreign bank accounts, but as an unintended consequence, penalizes law-abiding American citizens overseas and US economic interests.
 We urge FATCA reform through the adoption of actions that would eliminate overlapping reporting requirements, mitigate burdens on US persons abroad while enhancing compliance efforts as proposed by the GAO in its April 2019 report.